Awards & Recognitions

 John Saltmarsh Award for Emerging Leaders in Civic Engagement

-Emily Janke, Special Assistant for Community Engagement in the Institute for Community and Economic Engagement at UNCG, received the John Saltmarsh Award for Emerging Leaders in Civic Engagement in June 2012 at the American Democracy Project/The Democracy Commitment's Annual Conference.
+Emily Janke, Director of the Institute for Community and Economic Engagement at UNCG, received the John Saltmarsh Award for Emerging Leaders in Civic Engagement in June 2012 at the American Democracy Project/The Democracy Commitment's Annual Conference.
 The Saltmarsh Award is given in recognition of exemplary early-career leaders who are advancing the wider civic engagement movement through higher education to build a broader public culture of democracy. [learn more]

 Leo M. Lambert Engaged Leader Award